Where can an RVN qualification take you?

 General practice

 Jobs in veterinary practice on completion of formal training are excellent.
-Many veterinary nurses choose to remain in first opinion veterinary practice, however there are also options to move into referral practice or into a large veterinary hospital and specialize in a particular area, such as surgical nursing.
+Many veterinary nurses choose to remain in first opinion veterinary practice, however there are also options to move into referral practice or into a large veterinary hospital and specialise in a particular area, such as surgical nursing.
 You could also become a locum veterinary nurse.

 Education